 Sleep deprivation can be a real issue as it has negative effects on every aspect of your life.
 Due to lack of sleep, your productiveness is reduced drastically and you cannot perform well at work.
 Furthermore, your mood changes and you are cranky all the times and you are making others around you feel desperate as well.

 Unfortunately, sleep deprivation cannot be fixed with a press of a button and it sometimes requires medical attention.
 However, there is a lot of things you can do to get a healthy dose of sleep.
-Eating properly, managing stress and sticking to a bedtime schedule are the foundation.
+Eating properly, managing stress and sticking to a bedtime schedule is the foundation.

 A lot of people turn to supplements to help them sleep and they can be a good solution as well.
 And we present you 10 supplements which are recommended to use if you are turning and tossing in bed.